-For our auto eInsurance business, we primarily facilitate the sales of auto eInsurance products underwritten by major insurance companies in China.
+For our insurance intermediation business, we primarily facilitate the sales of automobile insurance products underwritten by major insurance companies in China.
 We receive commissions from these insurance companies, typically a percentage of the premium paid by insurance purchasers.
 We implement, automate and streamline the insurance purchasing process on our proprietary, fully online digital apps, integrating full spectrum products from leading insurers in China.
-We sell insurance policies through a network of over 64,000 external sales partners.
-These sales partners include an offline auto network with frequent exposure to car owners, an online marketplace with large user traffic, and emerging NEV OEMs and service providers.
-As of December 31, 2023, we have branch headquarters in 32 cities in 20 provinces of China.
-We have also established collaborative relationships with 85 insurance companies (including the top 10 insurance companies with combined over 90% market share).
+We sell insurance policies through a network of over 62,000 external sales partners.
+These sales partners include an offline aftersales network with frequent exposure to car owners, an online marketplace with large user traffic, and emerging NEV OEMs and service providers.
+As of December 31, 2022, we have branch headquarters in 31 cities in 20 provinces of China (compared to 31 cities and 35 cities in 20 provinces as of December 31, 2021 and 2020, respectively).
+We have also established collaborative relationships with 85 insurance companies.

 We have built up our business as a digitalized, technology-driven provider of online platforms that enable and facilitate B2B services.
-We have secured 150 registered copyrights of computer software.
+We have secured 134 registered copyrights of computer software.
 Our proprietary technology solution is centered on our multi-tenant platform and our cloud infrastructure.
-On the auto services side, our digital platform provides API docking, front-end plug-in and module integration for our enterprise clients, as well as efficient, user friendly management and operations tools for our service providers.
-On the auto eInsurance side, our platform empowers our insurance company clients to manage all aspects of their business including customer orders, products, commissions, and reports.
-For insurance purchasers, our online insurance interface provides data-driven, AI-empowered real time quotation, pricing, underwriting and payment, by connecting to our marketwide insurer clients and the full spectrum of their policy selections.
+On the after-sales services side, our digital platform provides API docking, front-end plug-in and module integration for our enterprise clients, as well as efficient, user friendly management and operations tools for our service providers.
+On the insurance intermediation side, our platform empowers our insurance company clients to manage all aspects of their business including customer orders, products, commissions, and reports.
+For insurance purchasers, our online insurance interface provides data-driven, AI-empowered real time quotation, pricing, underwriting and payment, by connecting to our market-wide insurer clients and the full spectrum of their policy selections.
 Our AI-empowered hybrid cloud infrastructure provides the secure storage and computation to support the demands by both insurance companies as well as end customers.